-Liquidity risk is measured and controlled through the establishment of quantifiable metrics outlined in the Company's Risk Appetite Framework, namely LCR, NSFR and FX funding metrics.
-This is supplemented by a suite of internal liquidity limits including Minimum Liquidity Buffers, Liquidity Stress Surplus, Intraday Liquidity monitoring, Liquidity Stress Tests, Cash flow gaps, and single currency LCR and NSFR metrics, all of which are reported daily to management, monthly to the ALCO and quarterly to the BRC.
+Liquidity risk is measured and controlled through the establishment of quantifiable metrics outlined in the Company's Risk Appetite Framework, namely LCR, NSFR, Intraday Liquidity Coverage, and FX funding metrics.
+This is supplemented by a suite of internal liquidity limits including Minimum Liquidity Buffers, Liquidity Stress Surplus, single currency Intraday Liquidity monitoring, Liquidity Stress Tests, Cash flow gaps, and single currency LCR and NSFR metrics, all of which are reported daily to management, monthly to the ALCO and quarterly to the BRC.

-Forecasting of key liquidity metrics plays a key role in evaluating the potential future liquidity risk at SIDAC with the view to implementing any remediation action required in order to ensure adherence to limits.
+Forecasting of key liquidity metrics plays a key role in evaluating the potential future liquidity risk at SIDAC with the view to implementing any remedial action required in order to ensure adherence to limits.